 I have been told that my approach is person, or client-centred.
-To some extent this has to be true in the sense that any effective therapist has to demonstrate client-centredness to the person in front of them.
+To some extent this has to be true in the sense that any effective therapist has to demonstrate respect and regard for the person in front of them.

 That said, I am not convinced that I am person-centred in the traditional understanding of the ‘person-centred school’.
 This perspective can be tracked back to the work of Carl Rogers (assuming you do not want to travel back to the Greeks!).
 You can find a summary account of Rogers’ life and work at:

-My understanding of the six conditions, in brief, is:
+My understanding of this summary illustration of the six conditions, in brief, is:

 1. that a relationship between client and therapist must exist and that each person’s perception of the other is important.